fusioncharts/dev_centre_docs/map-guide/adding-drill-down-to-maps.md

 Shown below is a World population density map.
 Clicking on the North America entity opens up a US map showing population density by state

-{% embed_chart map-guide-adding-drill-down-configurelink.js %}
+{% embed_chart map-guide-adding-drill down -configurelink.js %}

-{% embed_data map-guide-adding-drill-down-configurelink.js %}
+{% embed_data map-guide-adding-drill down -configurelink.js %}

 This is what we did in the above data structure